AlticeLabsProjects/matter-poc/arch_matter.md

 Functionalities that are currently provided by HomeBot:

-- User channel interaction API: Interface for integration with user channels, like voice assistants, assuring bidirectional communication if necessary (Not used, to be confirmed)
+- User channel interaction API: Interface for integration with user channels, like voice assistants, assuring bidirectional communication if necessary (Not used)
 - Backoffice API: Interface to support backoffice Portal and operational tools - > to confirm if this is used with the new opco portal
 - Device Management
 - Home & Customers Inventory: knowledge base for all customers, homes and home objects including rooms and devices